Primary

 Take a wide stance with toes pointed out about 45 degrees.
 Hold the dumbbell vertically between your legs with arms straight.
 Push your knees out in line with your toes as you squat deep, then drive up through your heels.

-Also targets: Quadriceps,
+Also targets: Quadriceps, hip adductors

-Want Dumbbell Sumo Squat in your program?
+See where Dumbbell Sumo Squat fits in your weekly plan

 Stand with feet wider than shoulder-width, toes out.